Tool List

 npm start

-# Configuration file and index data are automatically shared, no migration required
+# Configuration files and indexing data are automatically shared, no migration needed

 ```